banklab/STUN/README.md

 * Rough Mount Fuji model.
 Option `RMF`
 * NK model.
 Option `NK`
 * Block model.
 Option `block`
 * Custom model.
-Which should be provided by the user, option `custom`
+Provided by the user, option `custom`

-Again, the manual contains information on all these models, including a short description of each, bibliography and usage examples.
+Again, the [manual](...) contains information on all these models, including a short description of each, bibliography and usage examples.

 ## Contact
 This software was developed at the THEE lab, at University of Bern.
-You can find updated contact information or at our website ...
+You can find updated contact information or at our [website](https://banklab.github.io/people/).